RoboJackets/software-training-old/projects/week_7/Instructions.md

         )
 ```

 The second thing you will need to do is to register the node as a component.
-This uses a specific macro from ROS2 `rclcpp_components_register_node`.
+This is done with a function from the rclcpp_components package: `rclcpp_components_register_node`.
+(Review the week 2 ROS videos for more details about creating ROS 2 nodes in C++.)

 ```cmake
 # BEGIN STUDENT CODE